BlackflySolutions/ondemand/README.md

-# ondemand-web
+# ondemand
-Docker build file for an on-demand Civicrm + Drupal web server.
+Docker compose file for an on-demand Civicrm + Drupal service.